Facet Joint Pain Specialists Eugene

 About Facet Joint Pain

-Facet joint pain is deep spinal joint pain that often feels worse with arching, twisting, or standing for long periods.
-Physical therapy reduces irritation with targeted mobility and rebuilds trunk and hip strength so the joints are not repeatedly compressed.
-The goal is durable movement and fewer back or neck flare-ups.
+Facet joint pain is deep spinal joint pain that often feels worse with arching, twisting, or prolonged standing.
+Physical therapy reduces irritation with targeted mobility and trunk and hip strengthening to reduce repeated flare-ups.

 Expected Recovery Window